sportsclimbs/sportclimbs-2/content/peak/stoney/horseshoe-quarry/horseshoe-quarry-heart-area.md

 Climb the shallow groove to rightwards exit.

 **2. Seven Eleven (6b)**
-Good moves up the left-hand side of the arete.
+Good moves up the left-hand side of the arête.

 **3. Tors Colon (6c+)**
-The right-hand side of left arete.
+The right-hand side of left arête.

 **4. Vent Your Spleen (7b) *&starf;***
 A hard boulder problem low down leads to pumpy finale.